Which country is cheaper, France or Belgium?

 Belgium has some national parks and wilderness areas for those that seek them out.
 With only two national parks and 10 other large natural protected areas, most visitors don't come here to see the wilderness.
 But a variety of beautiful scenery can still be found in this small country.
 Hiking trails and camping spots providing opportunities to see the rivers, hills, and native birds of the region.
 They make for a good escape from the cities if you're looking for somewhere nearby to get into nature.

-France is a great destination for participating in watersports.
+The watersports and seaside activities and attractions of France are worth experiencing.
 With a very long stretch of coastline on both the Atlantic and Mediterranean, as well as a huge array of rivers and lakes, there's no shortage of watersports here.
 Surfing is popular along both coasts, and not just where the water is clear and blue.
 Snorkeling and scuba diving are popular, as is kayaking, canoeing, and boating on the ocean, sea, and rivers.

 Overall France is considered to be better for road trips, as it has more opportunities.